Kari Vogt: Career

 Vogt graduated in religious studies from the University of Oslo in 1965, with the thesis Urmenneskeskikkelsen i de manikeiske Thomas-salmene, and also studied in Paris.
 She was appointed at the University of Oslo from 1967.

 Her books include Islams hus from 1993, Kommet for å bli from 1995, Reise i Iran from 1997, and Islam på norsk from 2000.
-She has been board member of the Norwegian Academy of Literature and Freedom of Expression and the Norwegian chapter of PEN International.
+She was board member of the Norwegian Academy of Literature and Freedom of Expression and the Norwegian chapter of PEN International.

 She received the Fritt Ord Honorary Award for 1996.